dayxp/Twitch-Inventory-Auto-Claim-Javascript/README.md

 • get tampermonkey (or greasemonkey) https://www.tampermonkey.net<br />
 • add the script to your tampermonkey browser extension<br />
 • open your twitch inventory https://www.twitch.tv/drops/inventory<br />
-• IMPORTANT: make sure the script is running or else refresh the page with F5 https://www.tampermonkey.net/faq.php#Q101<br />
+• IMPORTANT: make sure the script is running. indicator is the 1 in the icon like in this picture https://www.tampermonkey.net/images/action_menu.png<br />
+	if there's no 1 indicator refresh the page with F5 https://www.tampermonkey.net/faq.php#Q101<br />
 <br />
 that's it